Contents

 | Medicare | Indirect effects from revenue changes | Solvency timeline compressed |

-These cuts happened through a single piece of legislation.
+No population of approximately 10 million people should lose healthcare coverage through a single legislative action.
+Yet these cuts happened through one piece of legislation.
 No treaty obligation required the government to assess the impact on economic rights.
 No international body reviewed whether the cuts violated a commitment to progressive realization.

 Consider the timing.
 AI restructures the labor market — creating transition periods where workers need safety net support — at the exact moment that legislation reduces available support.
 The workers most likely to face AI displacement (lower-skill, routine-task roles) overlap significantly with the populations most affected by OBBBA cuts.